SimonMaracine/checkers-engine/engine/protocol.md

 Tells the engine to get ready to play.

+Must be called at the beginning and only once.

 ### NEWGAME [start position] [setup moves]

 Tells the engine to prepare for a new game.
 It is not necessary to send this command right before the first game